TFGR-321/TFGR_Global_Analysis/README.md

 # Time-Field General Relativity (TFGR)
 ### A scale-dependent temporal field unifying atomic clocks, planetary systems, galaxies, and cosmology

-This repository provides open, fully reproducible code and datasets for the
+This repository provides open, fully reproducible code and datasets for
-**Time-Field General Relativity (TFGR)** framework — a scale-dependent temporal
+**Time-Field General Relativity (TFGR)** — a scale-dependent temporal-field
-field model that quantitatively reproduces observations across more than
+framework that accurately reproduces observations across more than:

-**20 orders of magnitude**, including:
+**20 orders of magnitude in scale**, from quantum tunneling to cosmic expansion.

+TFGR successfully models:

 - Atomic clock deviations
 - GPS/LLR timing anomalies
 - Deep-space probe residuals
 - Galaxy rotation curves (SPARC)
-- Strong-lensing Einstein radii
+- Strong gravitational lensing (Einstein radius)
 - Weak-lensing scale trends (KiDS/eFEDS)
 - Late-time cosmic acceleration
-- The jerk parameter j(0) ≈ 1.6
+- Jerk parameter prediction j(0) ≈ 1.6
 - Convergence of all scales to a single critical length
   **Lc ≈ 4 × 10⁹ m**

-TFGR suggests that variations in measured time across the universe arise not
-from unknown mass-energy components (dark matter/dark energy), but from
+TFGR suggests that discrepancies traditionally attributed to *dark matter* and
-a **scale-dependent correction to the flow of proper time**.
+*dark energy* may instead arise from a **scale-dependent correction to the flow
+of proper time**.

 ---